Main navigation english

 • the knowledge and capacity to better predict and respond to climate change and infectious diseases in their communities.

 INFECTIOUS DISEASE AND CLIMATE CHANGE FORUMClimate-related factors propel the emergence and re-emergence of infectious diseases.
 As our climate changes, animals and organisms are able to live in places that were previously unsuitable habitats, increasing the risk and transmission of disease.
 Consequently, small changes to climate impact where and how many people get these diseases.
-To continue to highlight the relationship between climate change, infectious disease, and health, CPHA is hosting its second Infectious Disease & Climate Change (IDCC) Forum.
+To continue to highlight the relationship between climate change, infectious disease, and health, CPHA hosted its second Infectious Disease & Climate Change (IDCC) Forum.

 The IDCC Forum is a key knowledge exchange event for public health and allied health professionals, researchers, policy-makers, academics, students, and trainees committed to sharing their research, best practices, and policies to deal with the impacts of climate change on infectious disease, and on the health of everyone in Canada.

-The IDCC Forum will be held virtually 8-9 November 2023, from 11:00–15:45 (EST).
+The IDCC Forum was held virtually 8-9 November 2023

 Learn more